-Warming bags can be great for when you’re in labor, place these warming bags on your back and they will ease the excruciating positions you might have to endure to get your baby out safely.
-They are also magnificent for cold nights so that you save on that electric bill this time of year, heat them up and place them at your feet under the sheets and have a good night’s sleep.
-These warming bags are also great for when you have a horrid cold or flu, they will ease your achy muscles and keep you nice and toasty.
+Warming bags can be great for when you’re in labor.
+To explain, place these warming bags on your back and they will ease the excruciating positions you might have to endure to get your baby out safely.
+They are also magnificent for cold nights so that you save on that electric bill this time of year.
+Just heat them up and place them at your feet under the sheets and have a good night’s sleep.
+These warming bags are also great for when you have a horrid cold or flu.
+They will ease your achy muscles and keep you nice and toasty.
 These bad boys will also be a life saver when it’s that time of the month and the menstrual cramps start to kick in.

 If you’d like to learn how to make your very own teddy bear warming bag, you’ll find our tutorial below along with a few helpful tips.
 Be sure to watch our video tutorial if you need a little extra help making this DIY warming bag.
 Psssst, these also make great Christmas stocking fillers for friends and family!

 - Paper/cardboard shape of Teddy bear (Check out more patterns here!)

 A great place to get all your materials is Joann’s!
 They are just the perfect store for this kind of project!